instructlab/community/README.md

 ### Opening a pull request in the taxonomy repository with your new skills or knowledge

-If your contributions improved the model locally, you can contribute your files to the main AI model through the taxonomy repository.
+If your contributions improve the model locally, you can contribute your files to the main AI model through the taxonomy repository.
 For more information see [CONTRIBUTING.md](https://github.com/instructlab/taxonomy/blob/main/CONTRIBUTING.md#pull-request-review) in the taxonomy repository.

 1. To contribute your knowledge and skills to the taxonomy repository, follow the documentation in [Contribute knowledge and skills to the taxonomy](https://github.com/instructlab/taxonomy/blob/main/README.md#contribute-knowledge-and-skills-to-the-taxonomy).